 - It was also recommended that all the deserving deemed universities should be either converted to full-fledged universities or would have to be scrapped.

 - The report also said that a GRE like test needs to be evolved for the purpose of university education.

-- The committee recommended that the bodies like the NCTE, AICTE, UGC and the other must be replaced by a Commission for Higher Education and Research (CHER) – a seven member body.
+- The committee recommended that bodies like the NCTE, AICTE, UGC and others must be replaced by a Commission for Higher Education and Research (CHER) – a seven-member body.

 - It was recommended that this new regulator must be free from political pressures.